emrgnt-cmplxty/automata/automata/docs/core/agent/tool/builder/context_oracle_open_ai_tool_builder.rst

 Overview
 --------

-``ContextOracleOpenAIToolkit`` enables the conversion of the context oracle tools to OpenAI tools by adding predefined properties and required parameters.
+``ContextOracleOpenAIToolkitBuilder`` enables the conversion of the context oracle tools to OpenAI tools by adding predefined properties and required parameters.
 By doing this, the tools can be easily used by OpenAI providers and can be integrated using the Automata agent